ohmp/james-project/src/adr/0031-distributed-mail-queue.md

  - Upon **enqueue** mail content is stored in the *object storage*, an entry is added in *enqueuedMailsV3* and a message is fired on *rabbitMQ*.
- - **dequeue** is trigger by a rabbitMQ message to be received. *deletedMailsV2* is queried to know if the message had already been updated.
+ - **dequeue** is trigger by a rabbitMQ message to be received. *deletedMailsV2* is queried to know if the message had already been deleted.
 If not, the mail content is retrieved from the *object storage*, then an entry is added in *deletedMailsV2* to notice the email had been dequeued.
 A dequeue has a random probability to trigger a browse start update.
 If so, from current browse start, *enqueuedMailsV3* content is iterated, and checked against *deletedMailsV2* until the first non deleted /dequeued email is found.
 This point becomes the new browse start.
 BrowseStart can never point past the start of the current slice.
 A grace period upon browse start update is left to tolerate clock skew.
+Update of the browse start is done randomly as it is a simple way to avoid synchronisation in a distributed system: we ensure liveness while uneeded browseStart updates being triggered would simply waste a few resources.
  - Upon **browse**, *enqueuedMailsV3* content is iterated, and checked against *deletedMailsV2*, starting from the current browse start.
  - Upon **delete/purge**, *enqueuedMailsV3* content is iterated, and checked against *deletedMailsV2*.
 Mails matching